rishabhnitb/Start-Wars/README.md

 Application can be used to get details for the characters, vehicles, films and other associated things with respect to Star Wars.

-I have used Jenkins/docker which were locally hosted and provided my creds on both platform
+I have used Jenkins/docker which were locally hosted and provided my creds on both platform (PLEASE UPDATE WHEREVER NECESSARY)

 Application accessing steps :